 The Attica Turkey Shoot: Carnage, Cover-up and the Pursuit of Justice, Malcolm Bell

-No Sanctuary: Teachers and the School Reform that Brought Gay Rights to the Masses, Steven Lane
+No Sanctuary: Teachers and the School Reform that Brought Gay Rights to the Masses, Stephen Lane

 Commercial Fiction, Family Saga, Historical Fiction, Literary Fiction, Multi- Cultural